 - 1 1/2 lbs chicken livers

-- 1/4 cup schmaltz, divided
+- 1/4 cup schmaltz, divided (see note below)

-- 5 hardboiled eggs, peeled and diced (divided)
+- 5 hard boiled eggs, peeled and diced (divided)

-- Salt and black pepper to taste
+- Salt, to taste

-- 1/2 cup gribenes (optional)
+- 1/2 cup gribenes (optional - see note below)

 - 2 tbsp minced fresh parsley for garnish (optional)

-Add the cooked onions to the mixing bowl, along with 4 of the diced hard boiled eggs and the ½ cup of gribenes (optional).
+Add the cooked onions to the mixing bowl along with 4 of the diced hard boiled eggs and the ½ cup of gribenes (optional).
 Season all ingredients generously with salt and pepper.

-Fit your food processor with a metal blade.
+If you want to take a more modern approach, fit your food processor with a metal blade.
 Place all ingredients into the processor and pulse for about 30 seconds, stirring once halfway through processing, until a roughly textured paste forms.